- Clean rain gutters to allow water to flow freely.

 - If ditches do not flow and contain stagnant water for one week or longer, they can produce large numbers of mosquitoes.
 Report such conditions to a Mosquito Control Office.
 Do not attempt to clear these ditches because they may be protected by wetland regulations.

 “Mosquito Control: Mr. O’Day moved that the Cape St. Claire Club participate in the Anne Arundel County mosquito control program for the 1958 season.
 The motion was duly seconded and passed.”

 The primary goal of the Mosquito program is to prevent the occurrence of mosquito-borne disease in humans, pets and livestock.
 The program relies on surveys and monitoring of the larval and adult mosquito populations to coordinate control activities.
 Control techniques include breeding source reduction, public education, biological control and insecticide applications from aircraft or ground equipment.

 Part of the public education is a great MDA website which highlights the program but also will be this page which will provide a great resource for those interested.

-For 2016, The Cape’s spraying schedule will take place on Wednesday night’s between 7pm and 2:30am.
-This activity will begin on June 1st and go through September and maybe into October.
+For 2020, The Cape’s fog program will take place on Wednesday night’s between 7:00pm and 2:30am.
+This activity will begin on July 22nd and go into October.

 - Mosquito Control Home